izabela-marcinkowska/password-generator/README.md

 The `Random` mode crafts passwords in a non-sequential arrangement, always initiating with an alphabetical character.
 Users can fine-tune the following settings:

 #### Length

 - **Default**: 10 characters
 - **Options**: Anywhere from 8 to 25 characters.
 Leaving this field blank defaults to a 10-character password.

 #### Character Types

 - **Letters**: Passwords will include a mix of random uppercase and lowercase letters.
 Exclusive selection of either case is not available.
 - **Numbers**: Includes random numbers ranging from 0 to 9 interspersed within the password.
 - **Special Characters**: Incorporates all permissible ASCII symbols, ensuring the first character is not a special symbol to comply with most website requirements.
+Cannot be chosen alone.
+Needs to be together with another option.

 ### Dash-Separated Passwords